AnselChang/Pathogen4/README.md

 About
 ===========
+(Note: this software started development on March 27, 2023!
+It's in very early phases of development, so expect tons of bugs and missing functionality!)

 Pathogen is the definitive visual auton maker for VEX and beyond.

 Through a combination of node-based path design and blockly-style sequence of commands, this software aims to support any game, programming language, robot, and codebase.